tobytwigger/laravel-job-status/docs/docs/enable-tracking.md

 > Setting up tracking on Laravel jobs

-By default, we track all jobs running through your queue system.
-This can be changed by setting `track_anonymous` to false in your [config](./config.md).
+By default, we only track the jobs that you tell us to.
+To track all jobs, set `track_anonymous` to false in your [config](./config.md).

-To make the results and debugging easier, we recommend setting up your job with some extra data and giving it access to features such as two-way communication.
+To make the results and debugging easier, we recommend setting up your job as below with some extra data and giving it access to features such as two-way communication.

 ## Basic Setup